anson-zhang/FaceDoorLock/README.md

 Environment: Python 2.7 + Opencv 2 + Apache + PHP + Raspberry PI

-If you download it from github, you should create three new folders:
+If you downloaded it from github (https://github.com/anson-zhang/FaceDoorLock), you should create three new folders:

 FaceKeys: Place for the selfies